silx-kit/jupyterhub_moss/README.md

-            "default": {                   # Jupyter environment internal identifier "path": "/env/path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes "description": "Default",  # Text displayed for this environment select option },
+            "default": {                   # Jupyter environment internal identifier "path": "/env/path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes "description": "Default",  # Text displayed for this environment select option "add_to_path": True,       # Toggle adding the environment to shell PATH (optional, default: True) },
         },
     },